 We have noticed that the Scottie genes are definitely present in wee Duff.

 Duff has launched himself off anything he can climb on, determinedly tried to get up the stairwell, knocked his head, bashed his little body – nary a blink.

 But, true to a Scottie’s personality, he is surprisingly sensitive.
-Scotties are astute observers of human facial expressions and tone of voice – they can tell when you are happy, upset, stressed, or are angry with them (which is why you only need to express your disapproval in a soft voice).
+Scotties are astute observers of human facial expressions and tone of voice.
+Even as a tiny puppy, Duff knows when we are happy, upset, stressed, or angry with him (which is why you only need to express your disapproval in a soft voice).

-Even as a little puppy – he knows when you’re taking photos or videos of him, no matter how quiet or discreet you try to be.
-He will shoot you a look of severe reprimand if he knows you’re doing this at his expense for a laugh.
+Duff knows when you’re taking photos or videos of him, no matter how quiet or discreet you try to be.
+He will shoot a look of severe reprimand if he sees you’re doing this at his expense for a laugh.

-You can’t rush a puppy – they help teach us patience and remind us to slow down, laugh, and take time out to enjoy simple, special moments.
+You can’t rush a puppy.
+Puppies truly help teach patience, reminding us to slow down, laugh, and take time out to enjoy simple, special moments.